side-projects-overkill/Showtime/STORAGE_CONFIG.md

 ### Connections not loading

-- Check that `storage.config.yaml` exists in the project root
+- Check that `storage.config.yaml` exists in the project root OR `STORAGE_CONFIG_URL` is set in environment
+- If using `STORAGE_CONFIG_URL`, ensure it is a **Direct Raw Link** (e.g., raw.githubusercontent.com)
 - Verify YAML syntax is valid (use a YAML validator)
-- Check server logs for configuration errors
+- Check server logs for fetch or configuration errors
 - Ensure all required fields are present

 ### Changes not taking effect

+- **Note:** The configuration is cached for **30 seconds**.
+Wait or redeploy to force an update.
-- Restart the application after editing the configuration file
+- Restart the application after editing the local configuration file
 - Check that `enabled` is set to `true` (or unset, which defaults to true)

 ### Testing configuration